Tennis: Novak Djokavic fights visa cancellation for right to play in Australian Open - NZ Herald

 Djokovic's lawyers said his client believed that he "had ticked every box".

-Speaking with reporters today, Victorian Health Minister said it was an issue for the Federal Government as to why their advice around Novak Djokovic's entry to Australia was "confused".
+Speaking with reporters today, Victorian Health Minister Martin Foley said the confusion around Djokovic's visa was an issue for the Federal Government.

 "Once you're approved to get into the country, we had an independent, arm's length process that compared anonymously - without any identifying features - the expert medical considerations as to whether you are eligible to play in a tournament," Foley said.